syahiramzar/mybloodindex_project/README.md

 4. Intall Apache Airflow using pip command.

+5. Install libraries as listed in `requirements.txt`.

-5. Place all the project files in their corresponding directories.
+6. Place all the project files in their corresponding directories.

-6. Use these commands to run:
+7. Use these commands to run:

   * `nohup python blood_telebot.py &` - run telegram-bot 24/7 in the background.
   * `airflow db init` - initialize airflow database